 How To Clean Up A New WordPress Blog Installation – Tutorial

 You will see that WordPress has automatically added the following sample content to your site after the installation:

 - 1 x Comment

-Cleaning Up WordPress – Deleting The Sample Comment
+Cleaning Up WordPress – How To Delete The Sample WordPress Comment

 Let’s begin cleaning up your new WordPress installation by deleting the comment from Mr. WordPress displayed in the “Recent Comments” section.